 As medical marijuana continues to gain legitimacy, cannabis patients are turning to medical marijuana for their pets and seeing similar results.

-Early studies reveal that most vertebrates seem to have an endocannabinoid system, including all mammals, leading some researchers to believe it was developed by a common ancestor early in evolution.
-In fact, many studies done on cannabinoids are animal models, with the experimentation often done on mice and rats, which share the endocannabinoid system with humans.
-Because of the similarities between the endocannabinoid systems of humans and animals, chances are your furry (or not so furry) friend could find benefit from cannabis.
+Early studies reveal that most vertebrates appear to have an endocannabinoid system, including all mammals, leading some researchers to believe it was developed by a common ancestor early in evolution.
+In fact, many studies done on cannabinoids are animal models, with the experimentation often done on mice and rats, which have an endocannabinoid system like humans.

 A lawmaker in Nevada proposed a bill in 2015 that would allow pet owners in the state to legally give cannabis products to their pets with a veterinarian’s approval.
 However, that bill died in the legislature when it failed to get a hearing.

-Veterinarians are split on whether cannabis should be used to treat pets, much as doctors are with the use of cannabis in humans.
+Veterinarians are split on whether cannabis should be used to treat pets, much as doctors are divided with the use of cannabis in humans.
 While some warn of the dangers of cannabis for pets, others have embraced the possibilities CBD may hold.